Will I be able to come to a Campus or Center for classes and services?

 What will I need to do to keep myself and others safe while on Campus or at a Center?

-Everyone can expect that access to all buildings may be limited.
 Before coming to campus, everyone should self-monitor for symptoms of COVID-19 and stay home if exhibiting symptoms, feeling ill, or if exposed to someone who is ill or has tested positive for COVID-19.

 UMA has in place protocols for testing and tracing anyone who may have been exposed or tested positive for COVID-19.
 For more information about mandatory testing requirements, please visit uma.edu/return/testing.